xcart/xcart-docs/_pages/kb_en/general_setup/what_to_do_if_your_store_says_we_are_deploying_new_changes_and_you_cannot_access_it.md

 published: true
 order: 220
 description: >-
-  What to do if your store says "We are deploying new changes" and you cannot access it
+  What to do if your store says We are deploying new changes and you cannot access it
 ---